campudus/tableaux/GETTING_STARTED.md

 }
 ```

-Each value for such a multi-country currency column is a JSON object like this:
+Each value for a multi-country currency column is a JSON object like this:

 ```
 {